 - Tray with sections

 Super simple to set up.
-Place flower petals, leaves, cut-up stems into each section of a seperated tray.
+Place flower petals, leaves, cut-up stems into each section of a separated tray.
 Also add the play-dough.

 Tip #2- Using a play-dough rolling pin makes it easier to create the medallions perfectly round, but I prefer the kids (especially the younger ones) to use their fingers to spread out the play-dough (fine/small motor skills).